 Just as the name suggests, curtain bangs are slightly grown-out bangs that are parted in the middle, like a pair of curtains.
 Because they’re longer than your typical fringe, curtain bangs are less dramatic-looking and less high maintenance than classic bangs hairstyles.
 "They are a great way to freshen up a hairstyle—they suit long or short hair and almost any face shape," agrees Charles Worthington Salons' Senior Master Stylist Jess Johnson, and Fekkai stylist Elidona Pjetraj agrees.
 "Because they are cut purposely to frame your face, the growth is very natural and effortless."

 As a visual reference, the most iconic curtain bangs of all time belong to Charlie’s Angel Farrah Fawcett and Iconic comedy actor Goldie Hawn.
-But the style didn't die out with disco, hair icons of every era, from Jennifer Lopez to the Duchess of Cambridge, have experimented with this look at some point.
+But the style didn't die out with disco, hair icons of every era, from Jennifer Lopez and her butterfly haircut to the Duchess of Cambridge, have experimented with this look at some point.

 How to pick the best curtain bangs style